anagha-microsoft/ncr-mlops-hol/lab-guide/10-Configure-Build-Pipeline.md

 # Module 10 - Configure and run the build pipeline in Azure DevOps

 ## About
-This module covers configuring a build pipeline and executing it, and finally renaming it to something meaningful.
-This section takes 45 minutes to an hour to complete.
+This module covers configuring a build pipeline and executing it, and finally renaming it to something meaningful<br>
+Time taken: 45 minutes to an hour to complete

 ## 1.0.
 Navigate to pipelines and create a build pipeline